brave-chat/brave-chat-server/README.md

 - _Make sure your `.env` file is being provided with valid env vars values accordingly._

 - _The `main.py` file is used as an entry point for Deta.
 The same goes for `requirements.txt`._

-- _Deta Micros are limited to 512MB per deployment._

 ### Heroku